-If you’re aiming for a target, you need to know exactly what you are trying to hit.
-That’ll help you get your aim just right.
-Just ask any archers who are always focused on the bullseye.
+If you’re aiming for a target, you need to know exactly what you are trying to hit — that’s what helps you get your aim just right.
+Just ask any archer who’s always focused on the bullseye.

 What Exactly Is a Brand Audience?

-Any brand audience is going to be made up of similar people.
-For instance, if you’re producing high-quality baby clothing and have a small store in Nebraska, then your products are likely to be bought by middle-class parents with children aged between 0-3 years old who live in the Midwest.
+Your target audience is going to be made up of people with similar qualities.
+For example, if you’re producing high-quality baby clothing and have a small store in Nebraska, then your products will likely be purchased by middle-class parents with children aged between 0-3 years of age who live in the Midwest.

 How to Find Your Target Audience

 Finding your target audience is a process and one which requires that you follow each step carefully.